Museums, Galleries and Contemporary Culture MA

 The following modules are indicative of what you will study on this course.
 For more details on course structure and modules, and how you will be taught and assessed, see the full course document.

-This module introduces students to the current issues being discussed by professionals and the pressing issues that are facing their institutions.
-They range from the changing role of organisations as public bodies and what their responsibilities are, to working in a post-recession economy where public funding is diminishing, to the ethics of sponsorship from the private sector.
-It will address topical issues such as the inclusivity and accessibility of organisations to audiences with disabilities and how museums deal with claims for the repatriation of artefacts to other countries.
+On this module you will learn about current debates being addressed by professionals in the sector and with the pressing issues that are facing arts and cultural institutions.
+These topics range from the changing role of organisations as public bodies and what their responsibilities are, to working in a post-recession economy where public funding is diminishing, to the ethics of sponsorship from the private sector.
+You will address topical issues such as the inclusivity and accessibility of organisations to audiences with disabilities and how museums deal with claims for the repatriation of artefacts to other countries.

 Curating Contemporary Art